Issues

 I moved to Concord three years ago after effectively getting priced out of another city in New Hampshire-- I got lucky enough to secure an affordable duplex rental on the edge of our walkable downtown, but not everyone can say the same.
 Demand for rentals is at an all-time high, especially taking into account the individuals and families who would like to pursue home ownership but turn to renting while the market cools down.
 I know people who have moved out of the city, even out of the state, to find an affordable place to rent.
 Increasing the volume of housing is a high priority issue, as the city has a rental vacancy rate of less than 1% and a rate of chronic homelessness that’s increased significantly since pre-COVID times, now at around 350 individuals.

-I am in support of new commercial, residential, and mixed-use development or redevelopment, to not just increase the volume but also reduce the impact of property taxes on homeowners (and renters, who do indirectly pay into their landlord’s property tax bill!).
+I am in support of bringing in new commercial, residential, and mixed-use development or redevelopment, to not just increase the volume but also reduce the impact of property taxes on homeowners (and renters, who do indirectly pay into their landlord’s property tax bill!).
 High property taxes are an issue that affects us all, and increasing the tax base is one way we can generate property tax revenue without placing the burden solely on homeowners.

 Our city is on the right track, with 2,300 new units already coming (albeit, slowly) to Concord and Penacook, 18% of which fall under the definition of “affordable,” or restricted to less than 30% of a household’s income.
 I hope we continue this trend as the city continues to grow.
 There is a lot of room for creative thinking when it comes to housing and development, but I also understand the importance of preserving Concord’s landscape of historical buildings and quaint downtown and neighborhoods.